MARITIME DELIMITATION IN THE INDIAN OCEAN (SOMALIA v. KENYA) PRELIMINARY OBJECTIONS___________

 Mr. Daud Awes, Spokesperson of the President of the Federal Republic of Somalia,

-Mr. Abubakar Mohamed Abubakar, Director, Maritime Affairs, Ministry of Foreign Affairs, as Advisers;
+Mr. Abubakar Mohamed Abubakar, Director, Maritime Affairs, Ministry of Foreign Affairs,

 Ms Kathryn Kalinowski, Foley Hoag LLP, Washington, DC,